berkanium/berkanium/README.md

-# 🌌 Welcome to Berkanium's GitHub Universe! 🚀
+# 🌌 Welcome to berkanium's GitHub Universe! 🚀

 Hi there!
 I'm **Berkan**, a passionate **Software Engineer** specializing in **Artificial Intelligence**, **Backend Development**, and **Data Science**.
 My mission?
 To push the boundaries of technology and create impactful solutions that make a difference. 💡